A-Oada/alx-pre_course/README.md

-Task 0x01-git at ALX full stack engineering program
+This the rep for ALX full stack engineering program pre-course